DuyguA/computational_linguistics/README.md

-A g2p module for Turkish
+A rule-based g2p module for Turkish and example phonetic lexicons.
-A morphological anlayzer for Turkish
-Example phonetic lexicons will appear here